microsoft/pxt-arcade/docs/skillmap/balloon/balloon4.md

 - :lightbulb: Start by adding an <br/>
 ``||controller:on [B] button [Pressed]||`` <br/>
-block to the workspace, then add a point for **player 2** each time it's clicked.
+block to the workspace and also add a point for **player 2** each time it's clicked.

 ~hint Tell me more... 🕵🏽